codythegreat/dss/README.md

 The current version of DSS supports slides consisting of up to 5000 characters.
 This translates to about 70x70.
 The sample files are 50x15 and 100x25.

+We are hoping to add a solution that would dynamically allocate memory for the slide's content.

 ### Contributing

 Contribution to the project is welcome and encouraged.
 If you'd like to contribute please follow these guidelines:
+1. Check out the issues page.
+I've added a few issues with helpful hints that might be a good place to start.
-1. If you are working on an issue, comment on the issue and reference it when making a merge request.
+2. If you are working on an issue, comment on the issue and reference it when making a merge request.
-2. If you can provide test resources for your fix/feature please do.
+3. If you can provide test resources for your fix/feature please do.